polkadot-fellows/xcm-format/README.md

 ### `ExchangeAsset`

-Reduce Holding by up to some amount of asset(s) (`give`) and accrue Holding with a minimum amount of some alternative assets (`receive`).
+Remove the asset(s) (`want`) from the Holding Register and replace them with alternative assets.

 Operands:

+- `give: MultiAssetFilter`: The maximum amount of assets to remove from holding.
-- `give: MultiAssetFilter`: The asset(s) by which Holding should be reduced.
+- `want: MultiAssets`: The minimum amount of assets which `give` should be exchanged for.
-- `receive: MultiAssets`: The asset(s) by which Holding must be increased.
-Any fungible assets appearing in `receive` may be increased by an amount greater than expressed, but Holding may not accrue assets not stated in `receive`.
+- `maximal: bool`: If `true`, then prefer to give as much as possible up to the limit of `give` and receive accordingly more.
+If `false`, then prefer to give as little as possible in order to receive as little as possible while receiving at least `want`.

 Kind: *Instruction*